AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

         return;
     }

-    // Get the address of LoadLibraryA
+    // Load the kernel32.dll
     HMODULE hKernel32 = GetModuleHandleA("kernel32.dll");
-    LPVOID pLoadLibraryA = GetProcAddress(hKernel32, "LoadLibraryA");
+    // Get the address of LoadLibraryA from kernel32.dll LPVOID pLoadLibraryA = GetProcAddress(hKernel32, "LoadLibraryA");

     // Create a remote thread that calls LoadLibraryA